HomeThe BestThe Best Headphones for Pop Music [In Depth Guide]

 Bowers & Wilkins P9.
 I didn’t like the P7 much and wasn’t expecting a lot out of the P9, but boy howdy do these puppies ever deliver.
 A marked improvement over their predecessors, the P9 cleans up the sound considerably, as it’s less stuffy, and the bass isn’t flabby or bloated.
 Learn more:Bowers & Wilkins P9 Review!!

 Sony MDR Z1R.
 Whew!
-It’s astounding how open this headphone sounds considering it’s closed.
+It’s astounding how open this headphone sounds considering it’s closed back.
 Perhaps one of the most natural signatures I’ve heard, music really comes to life while also not becoming overbearing.
 Learn more:Sony MDR Z1R Review!!

 Audeze LCD-X. Yup, this headphone is one of the best I’ve ever heard to be honest.
 Audeze really has nailed the perfect sound signature.
 Low, rumbling, coherent bass, perfect mid-range, and a darker treble make for an unbelievable listening experience.
 Learn more:Audeze LCD-X Review!!